JaKooLit/Debian-Hyprland/README.md

 #### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
-- Needs a Debian 13 Testing (Trixie) Branch  as it needs a newer wayland packages!
+- Needs a Debian 13 Trixie or greater.
+As it needs a newer wayland packages!
 I have tried on Stable Debian 12 Bookworm in which, Hyprland wont build.
 - edit your /etc/apt/sources.list and remove # on lines with deb-src to enable source packaging else will not install properly especially Hyprland
 ```bash
 sudo nano /etc/apt/sources.list